asimmagar20/asimmagar20/README.md

 ### Sajilo Yatra – Tour & Travel Platform

-A travel‑oriented web project focused on making trip planning and information access simple and clear.
+A tour and travel platform built with a full‑stack JavaScript setup.
-Includes sections for destinations, packages and services with a clean, responsive layout.
+The project uses a React.js frontend, a Node.js backend, Supabase as the backend‑as‑a‑service and REST APIs to handle data flow, with custom styling in CSS for a clean and responsive UI.
 **Repository:** [github.com/magarasim/Sajilo-Yatra](https://github.com/magarasim/Sajilo-Yatra)
-**Tech stack:** HTML, CSS, JavaScript
+**Tech stack:** React.js, Node.js, Supabase, REST API, CSS

 ### Student Management System